How to Extend Battery Life When Boondocking In Your RV

 We would like to know how long we should expect the average batteries (we have two new ones) should last when wilderness camping; only using the water pump to flush the toilet and the minimum light at night with our 5th wheel?

 Our second question is, in what states is it illegal to have your LP gas on for the refrigerator when traveling down the road?

 ANSWER: Hi, how long your batteries will last while boondocking (camping in the wilderness) depends on the type of batteries that are being used as the house batteries on your 5th Wheel Trailer.

-If this all sounds confusing to you take a moment to read the answers I gave to the questions below and then come back to this page to get the rest of your questions answered.
+If this all sounds confusing to you, take a moment to read the answers I gave to the questions below and then return to this page to get the rest of your questions answered.

 As far as your question on driving down the road with your refrigerator being powered by propane.
 To the best of my knowledge there are no state laws in the US prohibiting using propane in an RV while going down the road.

-There are some tunnels in the US that do not allow you to go through the tunnel with the propane on; they have signs letting you know to turn off your propane before entering the tunnels.
-Most of them provide a pull out so you can shut off your propane.
+Some tunnels in the US do not allow you to go through the tunnel with the propane on; they have signs letting you know to turn off your propane before entering the tunnels.
+Most of them provide a pull-out so you can shut off your propane.
 Ferry services also require you to turn off the propane when your RV is being transported on them.

 Hopefully, the above information has been helpful to you.

 Do you have any suggestions or comments on this topic?
 You can add them to this page by clicking on the "Click Here to Post Comments" link located near the bottom of this page.